Philip Moeller: Early years

 He was born in Manhattan to Frederick K. Moeller and Rachel Phillips Moeller.
 His father, a naturalized US citizen from Germany, was a dealer in raw silk and wool, while his mother was a New York-born daughter of English immigrants.
 Moeller was the fourth of five children, one of whom died very young.
 As a child he lived near the Koster and Bial's Music Hall; during summer, performers were visible through open windows.
 In his early years the household included three servants, a nurse, and a coachman.
 Later, the family moved to Central Park West, where they made do with just three servants.

 For the hot summer months the family would stay at a seaside hotel near Long Branch, New Jersey.
 Local papers recorded ten-year-old Philip and his older brother Harry selling tickets for an amateur benefit performance.
 Two years later he played a court jester for the children's portion of another benefit, and again the following year.

 Moeller graduated from Columbia University, where according to Lawrence Langner's memoir he excelled at toe-dancing.
 His parents had died by February 1903, but Moeller and his three surviving siblings continued living together in the family home for the next seven years.

 The Theater Guild

+“The essence of the thing in most cases escapes the commentary, the map is never the country, and in a sense-- and a very real sense at that-- words are often the grave in which we bury our thoughts.”